 Excellent stop-motion animation film from one of the best Czech filmmakers, Jirí Trnka.
-It tells the ancient story of Czechoslovakia, how it was founded by Czech, the Forefather, and a series of legendary episodes of heroes, queens and kings, inspired in a book by Alois Jirásek compiling the Czech myths.Written by
+It tells the ancient story of Bohemia, how it was founded by Czech, the Forefather, and a series of legendary episodes of heroes, queens and kings, inspired in a book by Alois Jirásek compiling the Czech myths.Written by

 My curiosity about Czech folklore, my love of stop-motion animation, and my interest in film history weren't enough to sustain me through Old Czech Legends.

 Tnka was an animation pioneer, like Winsor McCay or Ub Iwerks, and like many such pioneers his work has all kinds of problems that later animators, following his lead, would go on to solve.
 The images are dark, ugly, and often indecipherable; the movement of both the puppets and the camera is jerky and awkward, and the plots manage to be both uninterestingly simple and difficult to follow.